64kramsystem/personal_notes/zfs.md

 #
 man zpool-features | grep -E '^       \w+$'

-# Enable all the supported features in a pool.
+# Without $pool list the upgrade status of all the pools; with it, upgrades it.
 #
-zpool upgrade $pool
+zpool upgrade [$pool]
 ```

 ### Import/export